OLC-LOC-Bioinformatics/GenomeQAML/README.md

 [![Build status](https://travis-ci.org/OLC-LOC-Bioinformatics/GenomeQAML.svg?master)](https://travis-ci.org/OLC-LOC-Bioinformatics)
-# GenomeQAML: Genome Quality Assesment with Machine Learning
+# GenomeQAML: Genome Quality Assessment with Machine Learning

 The GenomeQAML is a script that uses a pre-computed ExtraTreesClassifier model in order to classify FASTA-formatted _de novo_ assemblies as bad, good, or very good.
 It's easy to use,